 If you are wondering when you should see a dentist for tooth pain, we recommend you schedule an appointment ASAP, especially if you have:

 a persistent toothache that lasts for 2 days or more

 trouble opening your mouth and swallowing

-The longer you ignore the pain, it can cause extensive damage and pain.
+The longer you ignore the pain, the more extensive damage it can cause.

 Toothache Treatments At Warrnambool Smile Dental